kailash-manasarovar/statement/docs/timeline/2023/december.md

 - She was Finnish, he was German.
 She was much older than him.
 - Whenever I'm feeling a little bit paranoid, I wonder if she knew what was going on.
 There is a strong Finnish connection with the trumpet teacher, [something that Patricia said](../2022/march.md#conservatory-open-day) that first time we went walking and she was there.
 - She had a ukelele and sang Back to Black like I did in 2007 on Halloween.
-- She blinks weirdly at me while she's singing the song.
+- She blinks weirdly at me while she's singing the song as if she has a very pronounced twitch.

 !!! info
     - When I was sexually abused as a child, I endured extreme brutality and suffered an enormous PTSD afterwards which was debilitating.